armandofox/armandofox.github.io/_posts/travel/2010-11-20-visiting-nyc.md

 The Staten Island Ferry (subway: South Ferry, 1; Whitehall St, N,R; Bowling Green, 4,5) is still free and runs every 15-30 minutes all day long.
 You will get an awesome view of Miss Liberty (secure a place along the starboard railing early) on the way out, and a stunning view of the lower Manhattan skyline (especially at twilight/night) on the way  back.
 Allow an hour for the roundtrip, including waiting times.

-Combine with a walk around lower Manhattan, including Battery Park and "ground zero" (where you can see the new Freedom Tower going up on the site of the former World Trade Center).
+Combine with a walk around lower Manhattan, including Battery Park and the new Freedom Tower and 9/11 Memorial (see below).

 # 3. Walk the Brooklyn Bridge